bricebai/bricebai.github.io/x-ing.md

 ![](/uploads/why do you not have a routine.png)

-For our first prototype idea, we were also interested in researching what product features users were most interested in.
+For our first prototype, we wanted to create a skincare product, so we were interested in researching what product features users were most interested in.
 Separate data from users with skincare routines and users without skincare routines were collected.

 Users with skincare routines were least satisfied with cleanser(s), moisturizers, and chemical exfoliants.
 They were also most interested in changing or adding cleansers, masks, and serum to their routine.